Holidays are undoubtedly filled with expectations, but expectations can be the quickest way to disharmony and disappointment.

 - Communicate.
 Get together with your loved ones and share your heart.
 If you’re feeling super down, let them know.
-If you’re feeling anxious about getting through the holidays or you’re feeling scared, let your loved ones know exactly where you’re “at” in your grief process.
+If you’re feeling anxious about getting through the holidays or you’re feeling worried, anxious, or scared, let your loved ones know exactly where you’re “at” in your grief process.
 Also, find out where they are at in theirs.

 - Now that you’ve thought about your grief needs, specifically ask for what you need.
 If you’re needing a quieter holiday, let your loved ones know that.
 If you’re needing extra encouragement or support, don’t be shy about asking for exactly what you need.
-For example: if you usually cook the big family meal, and you’re not feeling up to doing that due to your grief, ask your loved ones to fill in the gap…request everybody go to a buffet together…or ask another family member to host the dinner this year as you figure out your “new holiday normal.”
+For example: if you usually cook the big family meal, and you’re not feeling up to doing that due to grief, ask your loved ones to fill in the gap…request everybody to go to a buffet together…or ask another family member to host the dinner this year as you figure out your “new holiday normal.”
 Communicate exactly what you need and allow others to help you.

 - Be prepared to negotiate and renegotiate.
 Negotiating and renegotiating are usually a part of the grief process…especially around the holidays.
 If you and your family are mourning the same loss, they also have feelings, suggestions, and an idea of how they desire the holiday season to go.
 Seek to find win/win solutions that everybody involved can accept, implement, and feel good about.